LibertyDSNP/spec/pages/VerifiableCredentials/Types/DID.md

 `did:dsnp:123456`

 This DID identifies the DSNP User with User Id 123456.
-In this format, the DSNP User Id is represented in decimal form.
+In this format, the DSNP User Id is serialized in decimal form with no additional punctuation.

 References to identifiers within a DID document are formed by appending URL fragments to a DID.
 For example, a Verifiable Credential might reference the public key to be used to verify a document's signature as `did:dsnp:123456#key1`, assuming the document included a `verificationMethod` with `"id": "key1"`.